mtiepelt/dissertation/README.md

 ### 0_config

 This folder holds the main configuration file `config.tex`.
 Please adjust (at least) this to your needs.
-Further, the folder holds macros and acronyms.
+Further, the folder holds macros (holds macros for one- and two-sided document support) and acronyms.

 ## Makefile

 The Makefile allows to build different aspects of the thesis, for example with/ without glossary or bibliography, which made it easier for me to debug, or just to have a "quick" compilation.

 ## TeX-Tools